PSReyat/WeatherAPI/README.md

 - [ ] Add historical 5 day forecast endpoint
 - [x] Add a list of ISO codes for countries on the weather_view jsp page
 - [ ] Add JavaScript functionality to ISO code table.
 Make it so that they are all buttons and clicking on one automatically fills the ISO code search text box.
+- [x] Make the ISO code table smaller
-- [ ] Make the ISO code table smaller and searchable.
+- [ ] Make ISO code table searchable.
 ## Updates
 - Added JSP pages